jc3lee/reimagined-fiesta/rawPosts/post1.md

 }
 ```

+Note: It's a good practice to unobserve elements that you are done playing with.

 ## That's it!

 I hope you've enjoyed this short intro on Intersection Observer 😃.

 Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)

-Beside animating on scroll, it can be used to improve render speed and First Contentful Paint by avoiding to run scripts and load images (lazy loading) on parts the user is far from.
+Beside animating on scroll, it can be used to improve render speed and First Contentful Paint with lazy loading of scripts and media.

 ## Beyond the basics